 My Role

-Art Direction & Creative Leadership: I led the creative direction for the campaign, shaping the visual strategy and guiding execution across multiple touchpoints.
-I partnered closely with the account team and client to align messaging, tone, and visuals, led creative discussions and presentations, and ensured all materials worked together as a cohesive, mission-driven system.
+Art Direction & Creative Leadership: the creative direction, strategy and execution across multiple touchpoints.
+Partnering closely with the account team and client to align messaging, tone, and visuals.
+Led creative discussions and presentations, and ensured all materials worked together as a cohesive system.

 The Challenge

 The core challenge was addressing a serious and emotionally charged topic without fear-based messaging.
-The work needed to feel approachable, empathetic, and rooted in the lived experience of students—meeting them where they study, gather, and connect—while reinforcing Safe2Tell as a trusted resource.
+The work needed to feel approachable, empathetic, and rooted in the lived experience of students, meeting them where they study, gather, and connect, to reinforce Safe2Tell as a trusted resource.

 Creative Approach & Key Decisions

-•Established a consistent visual system, scaleable across digital, print, and in-person outreach
+•Established a consistent visual system, scaleable across digital, print, and outreach

 •Used familiar campus symbols and environments to build trust and relevance

-•Prioritized inclusive, hopeful messaging that framed reporting as an act of community care and prevention
+•Prioritized inclusive, hopeful messaging to frame reporting as an act of care and prevention

-•Guided tone and hierarchy to ensure information was accessible and easy to absorb in fast-moving campus settings
+•Guided tone and hierarchy for easy to absorb information in fast-moving campus settings

 Social Assets

-Shaped the design to feel direct, supportive, and native to student channels—to reinforce awareness and drive app adoption through repetition and clarity.
+Shaped the design to feel supportive and native to student channels to reinforce awareness and drive app adoption.

 Infographic

-Led development of a swimmers' analogy to illustrate escalating support in the 3-tier public health approach to prevention.
-Used for outreach presentations and workshops for campus and community stakeholders, the tone is empathetic and hopeful where individuals engaging in harmful behavior are presented as needing help.
+Shaped a swimmers' analogy to illustrate escalating support in the 3-tier public health approach to prevention.
+Shared in workshops for campus and community stakeholders, the tone is empathetic and hopeful where individuals engaging in harmful behavior are presented as needing help.

 Videos & Motion Graphics